RESEARCH STARTER

 Since San Francisco is the tourist capital of northern California, San Jose uses its relative anonymity to its advantage.
 The city is the capital for produce farmers in the surrounding rich Central Valley.
 The majority of its business activity has to do with the distribution and processing of all the fruit grown in the area, including grapes, apricots, and plums.

 Agriculture is not the only important industry.
 San Jose is located in the center of Silicon Valley, making high-tech business just as important as high-yield farming.
-Its major employers are in manufacturing, professional and scientific services, healthcare and social assistance, retail, and hospitality.
+According to the US Bureau of Labor Statistics, in the 2020s, the city's major employers are in manufacturing, professional and business services, education and health services, and leisure and hospitality.
 In addition to computers and electronic components, products manufactured in San Jose include beer, paint, metal and aluminum products, and motor vehicles.

 Landmarks

-The city is also home to the West Coast's oldest public college, San Jose State University.
-Other educational institutions in or near San Jose include San Jose City College and the University of Santa Clara, just west of the city.
+The city is also home to the West Coast's oldest public college, San José State University.
+Other educational institutions in or near San Jose include San José City College and Santa Clara University, just west of the city.

 History